horazont/greylist/README.md

 the max limit.

     stats_active_threshold = 3600
+    stats_dead_threshold = 86400

-This is only relevant for ``stats.py``: This is the time interval in seconds during which entries in any list are considered active.
+This is only relevant for ``stats.py``: This first is the time interval in seconds during which entries in any list are considered active.
 Entries which have not been used for more than that time interval are not considered active.
+Entries which are older than the ``stats_dead_threshold`` and have not been seen since their first occurence are considered dead.

     response_pass = "action=dunno\n"
     response_fail = "action=defer_if_permit You have been greylisted.\n"